 Note: Food scientists tend to be at the upper end of salaries.

 With just a Bachelor’s degree, the field is limited to psychology majors.
 Most must go on to get Master’s or Ph.D.’s if they intend to move into higher income brackets.
 With that Bachelor’s, however, positions include being a human services worker, a bereavement counselor (e.g. with a funeral home or hospital), and a career counselor in an educational institution (primarily in community colleges).
+The good news is that overall job growth for graduates with bachelor’s degrees in psychology is high according to Maryville University.
 Here is what to expect:

 - An average lifetime earnings of $2.3 million